Jewelry & Objects

 2021

-Vacuum formed brass and plastic colored pencil, cotton string, rice, polymer clay, and acrylic paint
+Vacuum-formed brass and plastic colored pencil, cotton string, rice, polymer clay, acrylic paint

 Bolo Lingling-O